SidYaj/Numerical_Methods/README.md

 Algorithms for finding the interpolating polynomial are declared in the header file polynomial_interpolation.hpp and implemented in the C++ file polynomial_interpolation.cpp.

 For finding the interpolating polynomial, I have as of now implemented a single method, the Lagrange interpolation method.
 The user inputs a set of $n + 1$ $(x, y)$ points as well as the $x$ value for which they want to find the interpolated $y$ value.

-Functionality will be added later which returns the coefficients of the interpolated polynomial.
+Another method which calculates and returns the coefficients of the Lagrange interpolating polynomial for a set of points $(x, y)$ is also implemented.
+It uses Eigen3 which is a library which supports great linear algebra, matrix and vector functionality.
+The function accepts two Eigen::VectorXd containing the n + 1 x and y points respectively.
+It returns an Eigen::VectorXd $a$ of size n + 1 which contains the coefficients of the n-th order polynomial.
+A method is also provided which accepts to polynomial coefficients and outputs the polynomial in a human readable manner.